Evidence-Informed Therapy

 Cognitive Behavioural Therapy | CBT

-It also involves efforts to change behavior patterns, which might include:
+It also involves efforts to shift behaviour patterns, which might include:

 Not all CBT interventions use every strategy; rather, the therapist and client work together to understand the specific problem and tailor a treatment plan.
-CBT emphasizes empowering individuals by teaching them skills to change their own thoughts, emotions, and behaviors.
+CBT emphasizes empowering individuals by teaching them skills to shift their own thoughts, emotions, and behaviours.
 This is often supported through exercises during sessions and homework assignments.

 Dialectical Behavioural Therapy | DBT